All Systems Are Go!

-From May 21 through July 31, kids and teens will have the opportunity to accumulate points to earn books and a chance to win great prizes by participating in Library programs, doing fun activities at home, and reading books of their choice.
+Kids (ages 0-12) and teens (ages 13-18) will have the opportunity to accumulate points to earn books and a chance to win great prizes by participating in Library programs, doing fun activities at home, and reading books of their choice.

-Studies have shown that reading during the summer and engaging in creative exploration, active skill building, and critical thinking help decrease the “summer slide” that occurs when students are away from the classroom.
-Almost as important, it’s fun!
+Studies have shown that reading during the summer and engaging in creative exploration help decrease the “summer slide” that occurs when students are out of school.
+Just as important, it’s fun!